 2. Introduction

-I hope that this book serves multiple purposes: that it entertains, educates and encourages some of my readers to take the plunge and start to plan some exciting adventurous trips.
+This book records is a record of how I began my travels, what I learned from my trips, as well as recounting the many travel adventures.
 Adventure travel is not for everyone.
 A good friend once told me that she doesn’t want to travel because her bed is the most comfortable bed in the world.
 I agree that my bed is a very comfortable bed, but the view from this bed is always the same.
 It may be a charming view, but it is an unchanging one.
 When I travel, the bed is not always comfortable, the shower is not always warm and strong, but my adventure is interesting and exciting.
 I learn about other cultures, watch animals interact, view vistas that I had only imagined before.

 By adventure travel I do not mean climbing Everest.
 Adventure travel consists of a trip, which requires stretching oneself to find new experiences.
 It should be different than the every day routine, should be interesting and exciting but not necessarily dangerous.